ternaris/marv-robotics/CONTRIBUTING.rst

 5. As part of your merge request, please **update the changelog** accordingly in one dedicated final commit.

-6. We require you to **sign-off your commits** (see below) to indicate on your commit that you agreed to the terms and conditions laid out in this document, if applicable on behalf of your employer.
+6. We require you to **sign-off your commits** (see below).
+Your sign-off indicates that you agreed to the terms and conditions laid out in this document, if applicable on behalf of your employer.

 .. _allow collaboration: https://docs.gitlab.com/ee/user/project/merge_requests/allow_collaboration.html